 The flash feature fascinates me, as I’m sure someone, somewhere, patented it, and I wonder who owns the patent – if not Apple.

-The bottom line, for me, is that the iPhone 5S is much closer to a good-quality, auto-mode camera.
+The bottom line is that the iPhone 5S is much closer to a good-quality, auto-mode camera.
 Like many current iPhone owners, I’ll likely own this soon enough with a mobile plan upgrade.

 Credits: Stock images of the iPhone 5S from the Apple website.